Xinglab/rPGA/README.md

-##rPGA: RNA-seq Personal Genome-alignment Analysis
+##rPGA: RNA-seq Personal Genome-alignment Analyzer

 rPGA is a pipeline to discover  hidden  splicing  variations  by  mapping personal transcriptomes to personal genomes.